Did you know your closet can be the first place in your house to look for extra money?

 The listing process takes less than a minute per item as you only have to upload a few images and complete a product description.
 You can do the entire listing process from the Poshmark mobile app.

-When your item sells, Poshmark will mail you the prepaid shipping boxes that the postal carrier will pick up and deliver to the buyer.
+When your item sells, Poshmark sends you the prepaid shipping boxes that the postal carrier will pick up from your house–so you don’t have to make a special stop at the post office–and deliver to the buyer with expedited 2-day USPS Priority shipping.

 4. Build a Shopify Store